University of Santo Tomas on stamps, banknote and coins: University and Dominican history

-The Order of the Dominicans was commemorated on its 400th anniversary in the Philippines with 3 stamps in 1987.
+The Dominican Order was commemorated on its 400th anniversary in the Philippines with 3 stamps in 1987.
 The 5.50-peso UST stamp features the UST Main Building tower and the foundation of the university mural by Antonio Garcia Llamas (1952-1954) that is found in the lobby of the UST Main Building.
 The mural depicts Miguel de Benavides, with Bernardo de Santa Catalina and Baltasar Fort.
 The 4.75-peso Letran stamp feature the St. John the Baptist Building, Colegio de San Juan de Letran founders Don Juan Geromino Guerrero and fray Diego de Santa Maria, who are flanked by graduating students.
 The 1-peso stamp features the Santo Domingo Church in Quezon City and the image of Our Lady of La Naval de Manila.